JvanKatwijk/terminal-DAB-xxx/README.md

 For other parameters, see the output of the program

-If running the "regular" version, specifying a service name is required, if running the "curses" version, if no service name is specified, the first element of the (alfabetically sorted) list is taken.
+If no service name is selected, the first element of the (alfabetically sorted) list is taken.

 -------------------------------------------------------------------------